flarouche3129/seg3103_playground/Lab5/README.md

 This is the fifth laboratory for the course SEG3103.

-## Stubs
+## Part 1: Stubs

 After compiling and running the application successfully, we stubbed the three methods in Grades.Calculator (namely, percentage_grade, letter_grade, and numeric_grade).
-The following screenshot shows are stubbed code.
+The following screenshot shows our stubbed code.

 ![Stubbed code](assets/grades_stub.PNG)